Skip to main content

 Contract Negotiations and Job Actions

-• It is important that college supervisors, teacher candidates, and personnel in our cooperating public school districts understand the official position of the College relative to teacher strikes and other job actions.
-The official position of the College is non-involvement.
+• It is important that university supervisors, teacher candidates, and personnel in our cooperating public-school districts understand the official position of the university relative to teacher strikes and other job actions.
+The official position of the university is non-involvement.

 • If “Work to Rule” is in effect, teachers have decided to perform no more than their contract has stipulated; typically, they enter the building en masse at the contractually appointed moment (no earlier) and leave the building at the contractually appointed moment (no later), teaching only their required classes and performing only their required duties.
 This usually means that the teachers will not be participating in extra-class or after-school activities or in lesson preparation at home.

-• Coaching of after-school athletics seems to be an exception in schools involved in work slow-downs.
-The College has the obligation to provide the teacher candidate with a complete student teaching experience and, if necessary and feasible, the teacher candidate may be reassigned to another school district.
+• Coaching in after-school athletics seems to be an exception in schools involved in work slow-downs.
+The university has the obligation to provide the teacher candidate with a complete student teaching experience and, if necessary and feasible, the teacher candidate may be reassigned to another school district.

 Attendance Policy

-• All teacher candidates are expected to follow the SUNY Cortland Student Teaching Calendar with respect to the beginning and ending dates of each quarter of student teaching (for student teaching placements in NYC-SUTEC and other locations, students should consult and follow each applicable student teaching calendar schedule).
+• All teacher candidates are expected to follow the SUNY Cortland Student Teaching Calendar with respect to the beginning and ending dates of each quarter/session of student teaching (for student teaching placements in NYC-SUTEC, teacher candidates should consult and follow the applicable student teaching calendar schedule).

-• Teacher candidates follow the public school calendar and are expected to be present each day that the school is in session during the semester of student teaching.
+• Teacher candidates follow the public-school calendar and are expected to be present each day that the school is in session during the semester of student teaching, including staff only days.

 Absences due to Illness / Injury

-The teacher candidate must notify their college supervisor, the mentor teacher, and the main office of the host school as soon as possible prior to the start of the school day.
+• The teacher candidate must notify their university supervisor, the mentor teacher, and the main office of the host school as soon as possible prior to the start of the school day.

 Absence from Student Teaching (PDF) Summary of Absence from Student Teaching (PDF)